-Q – Can one learning sample count for more than one subject area?
+Q – Can one point of progress count for more than one subject area?

 A – Yes.
 This is especially true when you are integrating learning experiences cross curricular.
-As long as your feedback is cross curricular as well, it is quite possible that a learning sample may apply to 2 or more subject areas.
+As long as your feedback is cross curricular as well, it is quite possible that a point of progress may apply to 2 or more subject areas.

-Q – Are there documents to support teachers with learning samples?
+Q – Are there documents to support teachers with points of progress?